rubenpostma/programmeerproject/README.md

 A similar visualization can be found on the site of the OECD but shows only a map that only shows how much a of the aid a country receives is ODA.

+This code is under public domain, so anyone is free to use it.
+For details check LICENSE.md

+I made this code using the following external code

+d3: Copyright (c) 2010-2016, Michael Bostock
+d3-tips: Copyright (c) 2013 Justin Palmer
+jquery: jQuery v1.12.2 | (c) jQuery Foundation | jquery.org/license